 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

 Are you thinking about bringing your guns/firearms and/or ammunition through the airport and on to your next destination?
-If so, there are some specific TSA rules that you need to know about traveling with guns before you ever set foot in an airport.
+If so, there are some specific TSA rules related to traveling with guns that you need to know about before you ever set foot in an airport.
 In this article, I break down all the rules for TSA approved gun cases and also provide you with links to all of the firearm policies for the major US airlines.

 Can you bring firearms through the airport?